MattPicDev/mtg-collection-builder/README.md

 3. **Select a set** from the main page to start adding cards

 4. **Choose your input method**:
-   - **Grid View**: See all cards at once with individual quantity inputs, organized controls for better workflow
+   - **Grid View**: See all cards at once with individual quantity inputs and pricing information, organized controls for better workflow
-   - **Rapid Mode**: Lightning-fast keyboard-driven entry with streamlined progress tracking
+   - **Rapid Mode**: Lightning-fast keyboard-driven entry with streamlined progress tracking and pricing display

 5. **Enter quantities** for each card you own:
-   - **Grid View**: Use the number inputs and foil checkboxes, toggle sorting between card number and alphabetical order, use the name filter to quickly find specific cards
+   - **Grid View**: Use the number inputs and foil checkboxes, see current market prices for each card, toggle sorting between card number and alphabetical order, use the name filter to quickly find specific cards
-   - **Rapid Mode**: Type numbers, press Space for foil, Enter to save and continue, use sorting buttons to change card order
+   - **Rapid Mode**: Type numbers, press Space for foil, Enter to save and continue, view pricing information for each card, use sorting buttons to change card order

-6. **Save your collection** when finished with a set
+6. **View collection value**: Your collection's estimated total value is calculated automatically based on current market prices

 6. **Import existing collections** (optional):
    - Go to the Import page
    - Upload a CSV file in the supported format
    - Choose whether to replace or add to your existing collection
+   - Pricing information will be automatically updated from current market data

 7. **Export to CSV** from the collection page when ready:
    - Choose MTGGoldfish format for compatibility with MTGGoldfish and similar sites
    - Choose DeckBox format for compatibility with DeckBox and similar sites
+   - Both formats include current pricing information for your cards

 ## Keyboard Shortcuts